Cilgerran Wildlife Park Circular Walk

 - To the right is the Cilgerran Gorge path (subject of a separate walk).
 Turn left and a few metres along is a viewpoint towards the beautiful Teifi river

-- Continue past this viewpoint and turn left onto a lane that leads up past some old quarrymen's house to the new ‘glasshouse' Wildlife Centre.
+- Continue past this viewpoint and turn left onto a lane that leads up past some old quarrymen's houses to the new ‘glasshouse' Wildlife Centre.
 Here you will find an exhibition and refreshments as well as stunning views from the elevated picnic area north across the Teifi Marshes to the ancient port of Cardigan and beyond.

-- The Wildlife Centre is at the heart of a number of well-marked short trails that take in the wide diversity of this marvelous habitat which is rich in animal and bird life at all times of the year.
+- The Wildlife Centre is at the heart of a number of well-marked short trails that take in the wide diversity of this marvellous habitat which is rich in animal and bird life at all times of the year.
 Pick up a map at the centre information desk.

 - When you are ready, continue south along the lane away from the Wildlife Centre towards the car park and onto an old railway line that is now a cycle track and access road to the centre.
 This lane eventually brings you out on the western edge of Cilgerran.
 Turn left and follow the main road until you see the turning on your left for Dolbadau car park.